danishuzair/udacity_p2_continuous_control/Report.md

 In addition, other actor-critic methods such as A2C and A3C should also be tried to compare the performance with DDPG.

 ### 7. Conclusion
-I was able to successfully train agents using Deep Q-Learning.
-The first agent that was trained based on a commulative reward of 13 had issues where it often got stuck in an infinite loop, and would then obtain a very small commulative reward.
-This was mostly solved by training longer, and having an agent based on a commulative rewaard of 17, but that issue of infinite loop was still seen occasionally (althought it was very rare).
-To hopefully be able to completely solve this infinite loop issue, it was proposed that a prioritized experience replay should be used in the learning process.
+I was able to successfully "solve" the continuous control environment using Deep Deterministic Policy Gradient.
+The training took 33 episodes to complete, and a trained agent running in the environment was able to obtain a reward of 38.4.
+For future work, the "rainbow" techniques have been proposed, along with other actor-critic methods such as A2C and A3C to see how their performances compare with the performances of DDPG.

 ### 8. References
 Please note that the code used originates from the DDPG code that was provided in the Udacity Deep Reinforcement Learning class, and then modifcations were done to make it applicable for the specific environment that was solved.
 Similarly, some of the content of the README file originates from the Udacity Deep Reinforcement Learning class, as well as from my submission for the first project of this class.